 A morning snowstorm dumped 11.4", Christmas Eve's biggest snowfall on record.
-Snow fell heaviest between 4:00 and 9:00 AM, when it fell at a rate of 1.5" per hour.
+Snow fell heaviest between 4-9 AM, when it fell at a rate of 1.5" per hour.

-The biggest snowfall of the winter began after dark on the 23rd and continued off and on, occasionally mixing with sleet overnight, and then became more steady in the PM hours today, lasting until midnight.
+The biggest snowfall of the winter began after dark on the 23rd and continued off and on, occasionally mixing with sleet overnight, then becoming more steady in the PM hours today, lasting until midnight.
 All told, 6.2" of snow accumulated.
-Temperatures ranged between the upper 20s and mid-30s.
+Temperatures ranged between the upper-20s and mid-30s.

 Snow and sleet began falling around noon and by the time it ended in the wee hours of Christmas morning, 7.1" had fallen (6.7" fell today).
-There were two heavy periods of snowfall, one between noon and 3:00 PM and the second between 6:00 and 9:00 PM.
+There were two heavy periods of snowfall, one between noon and 3 PM, the second between 6-9 PM.
 Temperatures were quite cold, with a high/low of 26°/22°.
-More than a foot of snow fell in eastern PA, western New Jersey and throughout the Hudson Valley in New York.
+More than a foot of snow fell in eastern PA, western New Jersey and the Hudson Valley in New York State.

 A high of 23°/low of 16° made this the coldest day of the entire year, 13 degrees colder than average.